-Be Candid Yet Caring
+1. Be Candid Yet Caring

-John Wooden, a celebrated college basketball coach, said, “A coach is someone who can give corrections without causing resentment.”
+John Wooden (a celebrated college basketball coach) said, “A coach is someone who can give corrections without causing resentment.”

 Coaches can display support to team members in the following ways:

-- Emphasize what’s in it for them: Help the employee understand why a change in behavior or work ethic is worth their time.
-Whether that’s meeting team goals or providing better service to clients, offering an explanation can provide more context into the situation.
-It can also help them understand that their actions affect more than just themselves in the workplace.
+Help others understand why a change in their methods, behavior or work accuracy is worth their time.
+Whether that’s meeting team goals or providing better service to clients, offering an explanation for why the change matters can provide people with valuable insights and context.
+It can also help them understand that their actions in the workplace have a greater impact than just on themselves.

-- Avoid blaming or shaming.
-Leading with blame and shame will not create a productive conversation; it only fosters distrust.
-For example, instead of saying, “Your thoughts on XX are wrong,” say, “I think we have different perceptions about XX.
+Leading with blame and shame will not create a productive conversation, it only fosters distrust.
+For example, instead of saying, “Your report is wrong,” say, “I think we have different perceptions about how to describe your findings.
 Tell me your thoughts.”
-Always strive to keep the conversation neutral, and make the effort to explore and acknowledge your team member’s viewpoints.
+Always strive to keep the conversation neutral, and make an effort to explore and acknowledge your team member’s viewpoints.

-Select the Right Coaching Style
+2. Select the Right Coaching Style

-Here are other applicable performance coaching styles:
+Here are two other applicable performance-coaching styles: